“What should I get a moped or scooter?” If this is the question that’s bothering you, then you’ve landed at the right place!

 So why just consider these vehicles to go around Hawaii?
 Just imagine going to the hotspot Waikiki, and not finding a place to park your car.
 Would be so annoying right?

-Parking is just of of many reasons why I choose these vehicles over others.
+Parking is just one of many reasons why I choose these vehicles over others.
 When I was deciding between a moped and a scooter, my main goals were convenience, cost-effectiveness, and fun!
 Here’s what I considered:

 Fuel Efficiency